Nontrivial Quantum Geometry and the Strength of Electron-Phonon Coupling: main

 where $\xi_\alpha$ is a normalized vector that represents the electronic orbitals linear combination picked by the relevant phonons for EPC $\lambda$ (\figref{main_fig:MgB2}(a)), and $P_{eff,1}(\bsl{k}_\shpa)$ is the projection matrix for the band $E_{eff,1}(\bsl{k})$.
-More general definitions of OFSM can be found in \appref{app:OFSM}, and similar OFSM generalizations were proposed in \refcite{Torma2018SelectiveQuantumMetric,Herzog2022ManyBodySCFlatBand}.
-In $\lambda_{\sigma,geo}$, we only sum $\alpha$ over the parity-odd combinations of $p_x/p_y$ orbitals (labelled by ``$-$" on top of the summation), because only the $E_{2}$ phonons matter under the $\bsl{k}_{\shpa}$-first-order approximation of the electron Hamiltonian and they flip the parity of the parity-even $P_{eff,1}(0)$. (\appref{app:MgB2}) We only consider the OFSM and $\Delta E_{eff}(\bsl{k}_\shpa) $ with $\bsl{k}_\shpa = 0$ in \eqnref{main_eq:lambda_sigma_E_geo} because the EPC matrix is given by the momentum derivative of the $\bsl{k}_{\shpa}$-first-order electron matrix Hamiltonian and thus is only reliable to zeroth order in $\bsl{k}_{\shpa}$.
+In $\lambda_{\sigma,geo}$, we only sum $\alpha$ over the parity-odd combinations of $p_x/p_y$ orbitals (labelled by ``$-$" on top of the summation), because only the $E_{2}$ phonons matter under the $\bsl{k}_{\shpa}$-first-order approximation of the electron Hamiltonian and they flip the parity of the parity-even $P_{eff,1}(0)$.
+We only have OFSM in $\lambda_{\sigma,geo}$ because $\lambda_{geo,2}$ mentioned above \eqnref{main_eq:lambda_geo,1} (which in general might leads to geometric quantity different from OFSM) turns out to have the same final expression as the OFSM under the approximation of the linear-momentum electron Hamiltonian, which allows us to use OFSM to describe the geometric dependence in $\lambda_{geo,2}$. (supplementary information\,{H}) We only consider the OFSM and $\Delta E_{eff}(\bsl{k}_\shpa) $ with $\bsl{k}_\shpa = 0$ in \eqnref{main_eq:lambda_sigma_E_geo} because the EPC matrix is given by the momentum derivative of the $\bsl{k}_{\shpa}$-first-order electron matrix Hamiltonian and thus is only reliable to zeroth order in $\bsl{k}_{\shpa}$.
 We expect $\lambda_{\sigma,E}$ to be small, as it does not involve in-plane motions of B atoms manifested by the absence of momentum derivative along $x$ and $y$ in the numerator (confirmed by our ${\abi}$ calculation).